Knot complements decomposing into prisms: Restrictions on prism orbifolds covered by knot complements

 We now illustrate the algorithm above on the first two orbifolds from \Cref{table236}.

 \begin{example} The effects of the cusp killing homomorphism on the isotropy graphs of $O^{236}_{1}$ and $O^{236}_{2}$ are demonstrated in Figure \ref{cuspkill}.
+The figure follows two parallel implementations of cusp-killing with $O^{236}_{1}$ on the left and $O^{236}_{2}$ on the right.
 It is easy to see that after one more iteration on the graphs in \ref{cuspkill}(d), the isotropy graph of $O^{236}_{1}$ remains a closed loop labeled 2 while that of $O^{236}_{2}$ disappears entirely.
 Therefore $O^{236}_{1}$ is not covered by a knot complement.

 \end{example}

 Applying the algorithm above to each orbifold from Tables \ref{table236} and \ref{table333} yields:

 \begin{prop} Each orbifold listed below is not covered by a knot complement because its orbifold fundamental group maps non-trivially under the cusp-killing homomorphism. \begin{itemize} \item $\{\doh^{236}_{i} \mid\ i \in \{1, 3, 9, 10, 11, 14, 16, 18, 20, 23, 24, 25, 27, 28, 29, 32, 34, 36, 38\} \} $ \item $\{\doh^{236}_{5,n}, \doh^{236}_{7,n} \mid n \geq 7\} \cup \{\doh^{236}_{13,n}, \doh^{236}_{22,n}, \doh^{236}_{31,n}, \doh^{236}_{40,n} \mid n \geq 6\}$ \item $ \{\doh^{236}_{6,2k}, \doh^{236}_{8,2k} \mid k \geq 4 \} $ \item $\{\doh^{333}_{i} \mid i \in \{1, 5, 7, 11, 13, 14, 15, 16, 20\}\}$ \end{itemize} \end{prop}